estuary/flow/site/docs/guides/schema-evolution.md

 **Web app workflow**

-If you're working in the Flow web app, and attempt to publish a change that's unacceptable to the connector, you'll see an error message and an option to materialize to a new table, or, in rare cases, to re-create the collection..
+If you're working in the Flow web app, and attempt to publish a change that's unacceptable to the connector, you'll see an error message and an offer to increment the necessary `backfill` counters, or, in rare cases, to re-create the collection.

 Click **Apply** to to accept this solution and continue to publish.